Frequently Asked Questions (FAQ)

-We hope you find these answers to the most frequently asked questions helpful.
-We invite and encourage you to contact us with any other questions you may have.
+We hope you find these answers to our most frequently asked questions helpful.
+You are invited and encouraged to contact us with any other questions you may have.
 We look forward to assisting you!

 Q: What is Low E?

 Low E (low emissivity) coatings control the transfer of heat through windows with insulated glazing.
 Applied on glazing or glass, Low-E coatings typically cost about 10-15% more than standard windows.
 However, they reduce energy loss by as much as 30-50%.